peterlubega/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named myfirstdirectory in the tmp directory Move the file betty
 Delete the file betty
 Bye bye My first directory
+Write a script that changes the working directory to the previous one